ScriptRaccoon/portfolio-website/src/data/posts/google-apps-script-setup.md

 To not (automatically) format the output file, add `dist/code.js` in the file `.prettierignore`.

-This alone is an argument for using clasp, even when you mainly developing in Google's editor and do not follow the setup here.
+This alone is an argument for using clasp, even when you are mainly developing in Google's editor and do not follow the setup here.
 From time to time, do `clasp pull`, format locally, do `clasp push`, and the formatting is done.

 ## Google services